Skip to content

 Reasoning loop design_pattern Selects DesignPatternContract (ReAct, CoT, …) — intra-agent δ transitions

-Peer delegation MAS workflow (when embedded in a MAS) delegates_to graph + workflow.type; see mas.md
+Peer delegation MAS workflow (when embedded in a MAS) delegates_to graph + workflow.type; executed by the entry agent's own design_pattern (ReAct tool loop) — see mas.md

 Context window context_manager Stack / sliding-window / summarising